renezander030/ramaris/README.md

 # Addons
 - monetize a winning rule set (Bot)
 - follow rule sets other users contributed

+# Demo
+You can see a live version of the app https://ramaris.app

 # Getting Started
 Here is how you can run the app on your own.